Symmetric group characters as symmetric functions

 where $\chi^\lambda_{P_k(n)}(d_\mu)$ denotes the irreducible character of $P_k(n)$ indexed by $\lambda$ and evaluated at an element $d_\mu$ which is analogous to a conjugacy class representative (see \cite{Hal} for further details).

-We point out that our new bases provide a unifying mantle for many different objects connected with Kronecker coefficients.
-For example, in Section \ref{sec:MNrule} we give a Murnaghan-Nakayama rule for multiplying $\st_\lambda$ by the power symmetric function $p_k$ (for a positive integer $k$).
-This allows us to compute the characters of the partition algebra and we obtain the equivalent result of that in \cite{Hal}.
-Also, a link to character polynomials is provided in Section \ref{sec:stcharpoly} by following the presentation of character polynomials found in \cite{GG}.
-Further, our analysis of these new bases have led to the introduction of new combinatorial objects that will be useful for describing the algebraic expressions involving symmetric group characters.
+We remark that our new basis provides a unifying mantle for many different objects connected with Kronecker coefficients such as the representation theory of the symmetric group and that of the partition algebra, character polynomials, etc. In particular, in Section \ref{sec:MNrule}, we provide a symmetric function version of the Murnaghan-Nakayama rule for computing the characters of the partition algebra, these were computed in \cite{Hal} via different methods.
+We also show in Section \ref{sec:stcharpoly} that character polynomials can be obtained as evaluations of our symmetric functions using results in \cite{GG}.
+Further, the study of our new basis has led to the introduction of new combinatorial objects that will be useful in developing algorithms involving symmetric group characters and partition algebra characters.

-We hope that the bases introduced in this paper will lead to progress on many hard problems on the representation theory of the symmetric group.
-For example, we envision that our bases will be useful to make progress on the Kronecker problem, the plethysm problem and the restriction of irreducible $GL_n$ representations to $S_n$.